kmarkus/microblx/docs/user/tutorial.rst

 	     automatically and safely generate the code below is planned.
 If interested, please ask on the mailing list.

-This example is an extension of the example ``c-only.c``.
-It will be clear that using the above DSL based method is far easier, but if for some reason we want to eliminate the dependency from *lua*, this example show that is possible, even if a little burdensome.
+This example is an extension of the example ``examples/C/c-launch.c``.
+It will be clear that using the above DSL based method is somewhat easier, but if for some reason we want to eliminate the dependency from *Lua*, this example show that is possible.

 First of all, we need to make a package to enable the building.
 This can be done looking at the structure of the rest of packages.